Diversity of jury seen as key factor in officer’s conviction

 The case also illustrates how much Dallas County has changed.

-A 1986 Dallas Morning News investigation found that prosecutors routinely manipulated the racial makeup of juries through legal challenges, excluding up to 90 percent of qualified black candidates from felony juries.
+A 1986 Dallas Morning News investigation found that prosecutors routinely manipulated the racial makeup of juries through legal challenges, excluding up to 90% of qualified black candidates from felony juries.
 The U.S. Supreme Court had ruled that jurors could not be excluded solely based on race.

 The newspaper also cited a treatise on jury selection written in the 1960s and credited to a Dallas County assistant district attorney.
 It advised prosecutors to not allow any minorities on a jury “no matter how rich or how well-educated.”